Charkula Dance of Uttar Pradesh|Folk Dance of Uttar Pradesh|Uttar Pradesh Folk Dance Group For Event

 rasiya songs of Lord Krishna.

 The charkula is a tapered wooden column with four to five circular tiers.
 On each level it has earthen lamps lighted.
 The number of lamps that are lighted may range from 51 to 108 at times.
-The dancers with balancing the charkula on her head, moves with swift and graceful movements on the tune of music.
+The dancers with balancing the charkula on her head move with swift and graceful movements on the tune of music.

 The Swang is considered a folk art form, which is personified by amateurs or new artists.
 Even some hereditary actors from the State of Haryana perform this.
-Though artists of Naqaals do somewhat same kind of job, in Swang the story is presented with more interesting way with including caustic comments, particularly related to current topics.
-Most of the dialogues that are used in are traditional, but there is a lot of slick improvisation can be found in performance.
-The body language is a perfect foil that converts all the serious comments of the storyteller into something-stupid yet extremely funny kind of performance.
-The humour is lusty and seldom appeals to an urban audience at large.
+Though artists of Naqaals do somewhat same kind of job, in Swang the story is presented with a more interesting way with including caustic comments, particularly related to current topics.
+Most of the dialogues that are used are traditional, but there is a lot of slick improvisation can be found in performance.
+The body language is a perfect foil that converts all the serious comments of the storyteller into something stupid yet extremely funny kind of performance.
+The humor is lusty and seldom appeals to an urban audience at large.

-At the centre, the musicians occupy the place on the stage, often getting up to sing and dance from that place itself.
-Music and dancing is considered as an intrinsic part of this performance.
+At the center, the musicians occupy the place on the stage, often getting up to sing and dance from that place itself.
+Music and dancing are considered as an intrinsic part of this performance.
 Male actors play all parts, no women participants are allowed.
 The eunuch or hijra is another essential character in these plays.
-And has perform in all Margi (classical) and desi (folk Sanskrit) plays.
-In all parts of Uttar Pradesh it is a popular art form.
+And has performed in all Margi (classical) and desi (folk Sanskrit) plays.
+In all parts of Uttar Pradesh, it is a popular art form.

-Scholars says that the main difference between Nautanki and Swang is that the Swang is intended to arouse religious sentiments and the Nautanki is mainly a presentation of episodes depicting love and valour.
+Scholars say that the main difference between Nautanki and Swang is that the Swang is intended to arouse religious sentiments and the Nautanki is mainly a presentation of episodes depicting love and valor.
 Swangs are intended for serious impact.

 Many time the Nautanki artistes are from families that are in this profession for generations.
 Most of them are illiterate, though a number of professional singers have also joined Nautanki mandlis.